vegan breakfast

 Bagel shops are also beloved fixtures in college towns throughout the United States.
 Many bagel shops offer vegan cream cheese or butter.
 Nearly all bagels are vegan—just watch out for yellowish “egg bagels” and also honey added to the whole wheat varieties.

-You may also be able to find vegan muffins locally, although this is a less healthy choice since they tend to contain lots of sugar.
-Croissants are another wonderful breakfast food, but they’re traditionally made with lots of butter.
+You may also be able to find vegan muffins locally, although this is a less healthy choice since muffins usually contain lots of sugar.
+Croissants are another wonderful breakfast food, but they’re traditionally made with butter.
 While you may have a tough time finding vegan croissants available for purchase, you can always bake your own.
-Here’s a recipe with helpful photos, and you’ll find a number of other recipes if you do a search for vegan croissants.
+Here’s a recipe with helpful photos.

 Vegan Yogurt

-Yogurt is a delicious and super-quick vegan breakfast option, and you’ll find no shortage of dairy-free yogurt brands at your local natural food store.
+Yogurt is a delicious and super-quick vegan breakfast option, and your local natural food store should carry many dairy-free yogurt brands.
 Soy is the most popular base for commercially-produced vegan yogurt, but you can also find products made from almond, cashew, or coconut milk.
-For the tastiest possible breakfast, consider stirring chopped fresh fruit into plain, unsweetened vegan yogurt.
+As breakfast dishes go, it’s tough to beat chopped fresh fruit stirred into unsweetened vegan yogurt.

 You can also make your own yogurt from scratch using your favorite vegan milk and some yogurt starter.
-Some Instant Pots have a yogurt setting, and you could also buy an inexpensive yogurt maker.
-In summer months, you can go old-school using nothing more than a mason jar and a warm window sill.
+Many multi-cookers (Instant Pots are the most famous brand) have a yogurt setting, and you can also buy an inexpensive yogurt maker.
+In summer months, you can even go old-school using nothing more than a mason jar and a warm window sill.

 Cold Cereals

 Many breakfast cereals are vegan, so just add a little soy milk or oat milk and you’re in business.
-Choosing an unsweetened vegan milk will cut your meal’s sugar intake dramatically.
+Choosing an unsweetened vegan milk will cut your sugar intake dramatically.
 In order to keep blood sugar levels steady, it’s especially important to avoid sugars early in the day.
 I’m a big fan of organic puffed brown rice, which is basically Rice Krispies without the junk.
-Served with soy milk I consider this the finest simple breakfast imaginable.
+Served with soy milk I consider this one of the tastiest of all simple breakfasts.

 When it comes to cold cereal, Nature’s Path deserves a special shout-out.
 While some of their products contain honey, all their cereals are whole-grain and organic.